iliarakh/Term-Summary/summersummary.md

 ```

 ## Objects
 With the class "Car" now defined in our example, objects are the individual instances of that class.
-For example, we defined our class as "Car" with members like "make" and "year."
-To create an object, you can write Car car1;.
-This line of code creates an instance of the "Car" class named car1.
-You can then access and modify its member variables like this: car1.make = "BMW";.
-This assigns the value "BMW" to the make member of car1.
+For example, we defined our class as `"Car"` with members like `"make"` and `"year."` To create an object, you can write `Car car1;`.
+This line of code creates an instance of the `"Car"` class named `car1`.
+You can then access and modify its member variables like this: `car1.make = "BMW";`.
+This assigns the value `"BMW"` to the make member of `car1`.

 Objects are like houses built from a blueprint.
 The class is the blueprint, and each object is a distinct house with its own characteristics.
 You can create as many objects as you need, each with its own unique set of values.